Kaiseraugst railway station

 Kaiseraugst railway station (Bahnhof Kaiseraugst) is a railway station in the municipality of Kaiseraugst, in the Swiss canton of Aargau.
 It is an intermediate stop on the Bözberg line and is served by local trains only.

 The station is located 750 m north of the Roman site Augusta Raurica.

 Services

-Kaiseraugst is served by the S1 the Basel S-Bahn:
+As of the December 2025 timetable change the following services stop at Kaiseraugst: